Hmz2Mtr/RO_Algoritms/README.md

 Commit your changes and push them to your fork.
 Submit a pull request with a detailed description of your changes.

-## **🙏 Acknowledgments **
-EMSILes Orangers: For providing the inspiration and resources for this project.

-Creator of the application: Hamza MESTOUR.

-Supervisor of the project: Mme Mouna EL Mkhalet.

----